saltstack/salt/doc/topics/installation/windows.rst

 .. note::
     `/start-service` has been deprecated but will continue to function as expected for the time being.

-Here's are some examples of using the silent installer:
+Here are some examples of using the silent installer:

 .. code-block:: bat

-    # Will install both minion and master, configure the minion, and start both services
+    # Will install both minion and master, configure the minion and start both services

     Salt-2016.9.1-Setup-amd64.exe /S /master=yoursaltmaster /minion-name=yourminionname /install-master